Hoosat-Oy/hoosatvault/README.md

-# KasVault
+# HoosatVault

-KasVault is a simple frontend interface for your Ledger device.
+HoosatVault is a simple frontend interface for your Ledger device.

 ## Official User Guide